 Tip #2: Use Big Brushes

-A common mistake in painting is to use a tiny little brush.
+A common mistake in painting is using a tiny little brush.
 It’s easy to get lost in the details and focus too much on small areas.
 Don’t be afraid to bust out those big brushes!
-A bigger brush will help block in shapes and values.
-Building the structure of the painting is crucial – you can go in and add the smaller details later.
+A bigger brush will help you block in shapes and values.
+Building the structure of the painting is crucial -- you can go in and add the smaller details later.

 Tip #3: Don't Rush

 We know how exciting it is when a painting is finished and you can step back, smile and appreciate your hard work.
 But don’t rush to get there.
 Work slowly and methodically.
 Oil Painting is quite a process, and unlike acrylic, it takes time to dry before the next layer is applied.
 You can start several oil paintings at once and work on them as a series or in staggered intervals.